lopez-lab/PyRAI2MD-Demos/README.md

 Each folder contains (e.g., in TOD-8Me):

-- **NN-tod-8me/** This folder contains the trained NN weights and hyperparameters in the /energy_gradient/ subfolder.
+- **NN-tod-8me/energy_gradient/** This folder contains the NN hyperparameters, training logs and trained weights.

 - **training_data/** This folder contains the compressed training data, saved separatly in a maximum 10 MB file.